 - Step 1: Estimate the economic impacts (costs and benefits) that will occur in the current time period and in each future time period. - Step 2: Use interest rate to compute net present value or compute internal rate of return of the project/investment.
-Use internal rate of return only in cases in which net benefits switches sign once, meaning that investment costs occur first and investment benefits return later.
+Use internal rate of return only in cases in which net benefits switches sign once.
+Namely, investment cost occurs first and investment benefits return later.
+Use net present value in most cases.

-A key assumption of benefit-cost analysis is the notion of potential welfare improvement.
-That is, a project with a positive NPV has the potential to improve welfare, because utility rises with NPV.
+A key assumption of benefit-cost analysis-the notion of potential welfare improvement.
+That is, a project with a positive NPV has the potential to improve welfare.

-Some issues in benefit-cost analysis to consider include:
+Issues in benefit-cost analysis:

-- How discount rates affect outcomes of benefit-cost analysis.
-When discount rates are low, more investments are likely to be justified. - Accounting for public rate of discount vs. private rate of discount. - Incorporating nonmarket environmental benefits in benefit-cost analysis. - Incorporating price changes because of market interaction in benefit-cost analysis. - Incorporating uncertainty considerations in benefit-cost analysis.
+- Discount rates affect outcomes of benefit-cost analysis. - When discount rates are low, more investments are likely to be justified. - Does public rate of discount = private rate of discount? - How should nonmarket environmental benefits in benefit-cost analysis be incorporated in cost-benefit analysis? - How should price changes because of market interaction be incorporated in benefit-cost analysis? - How should uncertainty considerations be incorporated in benefit-cost analysis?